Reminder that medicines for hay fever and other short term or minor aliments are no longer available on NHS prescription – East Berkshire

 OTC Medication list OTC conditions list EBCCG Policy

-NEW PARAMEDIC EMPLOYED TO MAKE HOME VISITS - as from February 2019 Sandhurst Group Practice employed a paramedic to undertake all the home visits on behalf of the GPs.
+PARAMEDIC EMPLOYED TO MAKE HOME VISITS - Sandhurst Group Practice have employed a paramedic to undertake all the home visits on behalf of the GPs.
 Patients are asked to book in the same way via reception.
 Our paramedic may call the patient first to ascertain the problem.
 He will have full access to your medical notes and will be liaising with the patients named GP.
 Any prescriptions that are required will be sent electronically to your chemist of choice.

 To ensure continuity of care we try, where possible, to book patients with their usual GP.
 This has been shown to improve health outcomes.
 However, this many not be possible in an urgent situation.

 To try and ensure that patients are seen as quickly as possible, we have asked our receptionists to ask for a brief idea of the reason for the appointment.
 This means that they can see the right person.
 This may not be the GP.
 We have a team of health care professionals.
-For example, we are pleased to announce that we have a new prescribing nurse practitioner as well as ou paramedic who have recently joined the practice who can see minor illnesses n& injuries.
 The receptionist can guide you to the correct professional.
 All information is, of course, strictly confidential.”

 Evening & Weekend Opening - Extended Hours